 Megan graduated summa cum laude from the University of Houston Law Center, a designation reserved for only the top 2% of the graduating class.
 During law school, Megan was a top advocate, participating in multiple advocacy tournaments, including the Willem C. Vis International Arbitration competition in Hong Kong.
 She also earned the Achievement in Advocacy Award, an award that recognizes the member of the Houston Law Review with the highest achievements in the University of Houston Law Center’s advocacy program.
 Her scholastic achievements earned her membership in the Order of the Coif and Order of the Barons.

 Megan lives in the Houston Heights with her husband, Matt, and her rescue dog, Coco.
-She is on the Board of Directors for the Houston Young Lawyers Association and is also a member of the Houston Bar Association and Houston Trial Lawyers Association.
+She is a member of the Houston Young Lawyers Association, Houston Bar Association, and Houston Trial Lawyers Association.